Governor Cuomo Must Sign Legislation to Ban Products with the Toxic Contaminant 1,4-Dioxane!

 Sewage and septic systems are not designed to filter out this contaminant, making our aquifer system very susceptible to contamination.
 Once in our groundwater, 1,4-dioxane’s high solubility makes it a persistent, long-term threat to our water resources.
 Of the 4,400 water supply systems tested nationwide by the EPA, Long Island has the highest levels of 1,4-dioxane detection, with some water systems in both Nassau and Suffolk containing levels over 100 times the EPA’s cancer risk guideline of 0.35 ppb.
 Pilot programs using advanced oxidation technology have showed success in removing the chemical from drinking water, but these are not required and expensive to install.

-Email legislative leaders and urge them to support legislation to ban the sale of cosmetics and cleaning products that contain 1,4-dioxane.
-1,4-dioxane is a threat to public health and the environment, and should not be the products that we use every day!
+The New York State Legislature passed a bill that would ban the sale of cleaning and personal care products that contain 1,4-dioxane.
+Email Governor Cuomo and urge him to sign this important legislation into law.
+1,4-Dioxane is a threat to public health and the environment, and should not be the products that we use every day!